Best and Worst Flowers to Plant for a Pet-Friendly Garden

 - Dahlia - Eating this delicate petal may lead to mild gastrointestinal suffering and dermatitis.

 - Monkshood - This one is a dead giveaway, considering its more common moniker "wolfsbane."
+All parts of the plant are toxic, especially the roots and seeds.
+Eating it can cause weakness, heart arrhythmias, paralysis, tremors, and seizures.

 - Other toxic perennials you should be aware of are Forget-Me-Nots, Peace Lilies, Coleus, Lavender, and Lenten Rose.

-- Azaleas and Rhododendron - These bright and popular garden shrubs are not only dangerous for cats and dogs, but horses, goats, and sheep, too.
+- Azaleas and Rhododendron - These bright and popular garden shrubs are not only dangerous for cats and dogs, but for horses, goats, and sheep, too.
 If leaves are ingested by these animals, it can cause digestive problems, excessive drooling, weakness, and loss of appetite.

 - Boxwood - Evergreen and ever-dangerous when a significant amount of its leaves are ingested by your pet.
 It mostly causes dehydration, due to severe vomiting and diarrhea.